← Back to Blog

 5. Fax Safety Net — zero dead ends.
 If digital channels are exhausted, a clinical verification fax is dispatched automatically.

-Total cost ceiling: $0.30 per patient, maximum 5 API calls.
 The economics of rescue are built into the architecture, not bolted on as an afterthought.

 “A standard API breaks and creates a task.
 Verora breaks and creates a plan.”